microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Set-PowerBIEncryptionKey.md

 ```

 ## DESCRIPTION
-The commandlet will rotate the customer owned key (COK)
+The commandlet will rotate the customer owned key.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.
+Requires TenantReadWriteAll permission

 ## EXAMPLES